KulikDM/pythresh/docs/ranking.rst

  Rank OD Methods
 *****************

-The ranking process involves ordering the meta-metric scores with respect to their performance.
-The meta-metrics are ordered highest-to-lowest or lowest-to-highest based on their performance criterion.
-The meta-metrics are combined as follows: the statistical based distances are combined using equal weighting on their ordered ranks to compute a single ranked list.
+The ranking process involves ordering the proxy-metric scores with respect to their performance.
+The proxy-metrics are ordered highest-to-lowest or lowest-to-highest based on their performance criterion.
+The proxy-metrics are combined as follows: the statistical based distances are combined using equal weighting on their ordered ranks to compute a single ranked list.
 The same method is done to the clustering based metrics.
 Finally, an overall combined rank is computed using the combined statistical based ranking, the combined clustering based ranking, and the mode baseline deviation ranking.
-This final combined ranking can either be computed using equal weightings for each three meta-metric classed rankings or a weight list can be parsed based on preference.
+This final combined ranking can either be computed using equal weightings for each three proxy-metric classed rankings or a weight list can be parsed based on preference.

 *********